robocode-dev/tank-royale/schema/schemas/game/README.md

 # Schemas

-This directory contains the schema of the protocol used by Robocode Tank Royale for network communication.
+This directory contains the schema of the game protocol used by Robocode Tank Royale for network communication.

 ## Joining and leaving the server